rkchung1/nvda-earnings-call-signal-extraction/README.md

     - **Pie charts** for sentiment breakdown (positive / neutral / negative) for Management and Q&A.
     - **Strategic focuses** list (theme + short summary).
 - “Cross-Quarter Analysis” view:
-  - **Stacked bar + line charts** of sentiment shift over multiple quarters for Management and Q&A.
+  - **Stacked bar + line charts** of sentiment shift compared with market price over multiple quarters for Management and Q&A.
   - **Heatmap-style tables** of sentiment proportions by quarter.
   - A **text summary tile** with the quarterly shift narrative.
 - A **pipeline status indicator** shows live backend messages while the pipeline runs.